Ernest Hives, 1st Baron Hives: Achievements

 Vice-Chief of Air Staff Sir Wilfrid Freeman, one of the masterminds behind the dramatic advances in British aircraft production before and during World War II, paid tribute to Hives's dedication in a letter to his wife:

 Hives became managing director in 1946 and chairman of Rolls-Royce from 1950 till 1957.
 He was Chairman of the National Council for Technological Awards from 1955 to 1960.
 He was appointed to the Order of the Companions of Honour in the 1943 Birthday Honours and on 7 July 1950 he was raised to the peerage as Baron Hives, of Duffield in the County of Derby.

 Robotham has a chapter on Hives (Chapter 21) in his own biography.

 He played a critical role in the UK Nuclear Submarine programme.
 When the highly irascible but utterly pivotal U.S. Admiral Rickover visited the UK in 1957 to inspect the British nuclear design team at Rolls-Royce, Rickover was "at his obnoxious worst".
 After one particularly difficult morning he was introduced to Lord Hives.

 Personal life

 He married Gertrude E Warwick (born 9 December 1890) in 1913.
-His son, Pilot Officer Edward Ernest Hives, was killed in action flying with RAF Coastal Command in October 1940.

 He retired in 1957 and died on 24 April 1965, aged 79, at the National Hospital for Nervous Diseases in Queen Square, London.

 He was succeeded in the barony by his son John.

+Another son, Pilot Officer Edward Ernest Hives, was killed in action flying with RAF Coastal Command in October 1940.